Lillard has triple-double and Blazers beat Rockets 125-112

 Tweets about this

-ABS-CBN News NBA: Lillard's triple-double carries Trail Blazers past Rockets https://t.co/flkFQr4j76 9 minutes ago

-JoAnn Latz RT @Oregonian: Watch: Trail Blazers’ Damian Lillard reacts to his first career triple-double https://t.co/mNRxsKLoyV https://t.co/vSoKPYV1Uc 10 minutes ago

-Times of News Europe NBA roundup: Lillard’s first triple-double power Blazers https://t.co/2c57S6wioC 11 minutes ago
+The Daily Voice NBA roundup: Lillard’s first triple-double power Blazers https://t.co/QQrT8cOS9T #news24 minutes ago

-Evan RT @TSN_Sports: Lillard has triple-double and Blazers beat Rockets.
-MORE: https://t.co/YWm5edujqD
+Beckum RT @BlazersNationCP: RIP CITY WINS!
+Damian Lillard gets his first triple-double of his career as Portland took over in the 2nd quarter and… 26 minutes ago